DIYbiosphere/sphere/docs/about/organization.md

 - **Equality:** ensure anyone can participate by creating an inclusive and friendly environment.
 Encourage wider use and greater participation by making things accesible, easy to use and contribute.
 - **Respect:** treat each other with kindness and value others' contributions, opinions, and beliefs.
 Do not be mean or insulting.
 Harassment and other exclusionary behavior are not acceptable.
 - **Collaboration:** nurture a culture that fosters working together.
 To trust each others judgements and areas of expertise.
 We also urge contributors to actively participate and take on responsabilities in the project.
 - **Community:** to permeate a sense of community in everything we do.
-Understand that we need to work together and depend on each other's work, help, and expertise.
+Understand that we need to work together and depend on each others' work, help, and expertise.

-We have a [Code of Conduct][coc] which establishes a common understanding of what is deemed a welcoming and friendly working environment as well as establishing how to deal with unacceptable behavior.
+We have a [Code of Conduct][coc] which establishes a common understanding of what is deemed a welcoming and friendly working environment as well as establishing how to deal with unacceptable behavior and its consequences.

 #### Our Governance
 The overall management of the project is the responsability of all members of the [DIYbiosphere organization][gh_org].
 However, the [directors][directors] have a leadership role in terms of organizing the [development community][community] and the [development of the project][roadmap].